-Etsy wants to give each seller a chance, to be fair.
-That means that search results will be spread among many shops.
+In the past, Etsy wanted to give each seller a chance, to be fair.
+That meant that search results were spread among many shops.

 One issue of late has been that many sellers report that their sales fluctuate.
 High, then low, then back up again.
 This is an example of this phenomenon from my shop: